waleHa/CARFAX.ASSIGNMENT/README.md

 # Android CARFAX ASSIGNMENT

 Technical Aspects:
-In this project, I applied and experienced the following: Kotlin, Lifecycle, Navigation Component, View Binding, Data Binding, Adapter Binding, Dagger Hilt DI, Jetpack Components, Material Design, Coroutines, RESTful services, MVVM Architecture Patterns, OOP, Multi Modules, Clean Architecture,  Jetpack DataStore for enabling the offline feature.
+In this project, I applied and experienced the following: Kotlin, Lifecycle, Navigation Component, View Binding, Data Binding, Adapter Binding, Dagger Hilt DI, Jetpack Components, Material Design, Coroutines, RESTful services, OOP,  logo customization, and Jetpack DataStore for enabling the offline feature.

+This app is designed to be reusable robust, testable, and maintainable.
+It used Clean Architecture, Design Patterns, MVVM Architecture Patterns, Multi Modules,

 Information about the project: